The following COVID-19 restrictions are currently in place:

 - The wearing of face masks is mandatory in all places outside of your residence - except for when at the beach, where they are recommended but not mandatory.

 Arrivals into Malta are subject to restrictions depending on the country/ies they have spent time in within 14 days of arrival in Malta.
-Countries are categorised by a traffic light system, with all countries currently listed as either 'amber' or 'red.
+Countries are categorised by a traffic light system, with all countries currently listed as either 'red' or 'dark red'.

-- For more information, please view the full travel requirements for each category.
+- For more information and for the list of approved vaccine certificates, please view the full travel requirements for each category.

 For further details on mandatory mitigation conditions and guidance, please visit Health.gov.mt.